fattyageboy/berthcare/design-documentation/features/authentication-onboarding/README.md

 │   You're all set, Sarah!    │
 │                             │
 │   Your role:                │
-│   Home Care Nurse           │
+│   Home Care caregiver           │
 │                             │
 │   You can:                  │
 │   • Document patient visits │